NASA astronauts return to Earth for the first time in nine months

 Their return comes following months of pressure from the White House and President Donald Trump, who has claimed that they were ‘abandoned’

-Following an unexpected nine additional months on board the International Space Station, NASA astronauts Sunita “Suni” Williams and Barry “Butch” Wilmore are slated to finally splash down off the coast of Florida Tuesday evening.
+Following an unexpected nine additional months on board the International Space Station, NASA astronauts Sunita “Suni” Williams and Barry “Butch” Wilmore finally splashed down off the coast of Florida Tuesday evening.

-The former Navy captains are returning home in a SpaceX Dragon spacecraft alongside Crew-9 mission members Nick Hague and Russian Roscosmos cosmonaut Aleksandr Gorbunov.
+The former Navy captains returned home in a SpaceX Dragon spacecraft alongside Crew-9 mission members Nick Hague and Russian Roscosmos cosmonaut Aleksandr Gorbunov.

 The astronauts undocked from the orbiting laboratory at 1:05 a.m.
-EDT, and were anticipated to hit Gulf Coast waters by 5:57 p.m.
-They are supposed to make their reentry around 5:10 p.m. - which can be some of the most dangerous moments of space travel.
+EDT, hit Gulf Coast waters by 5:57 p.m.
+They started their re-entry at around 5:10 p.m. - which can be some of the most dangerous moments of space travel.

 “It’s been a privilege to call the Space Station home, to play my part in its 25-year legacy of doing research for humanity, and to work with colleagues, now friends, from around the globe.
 My spaceflight career, like most, is full of the unexpected,” Hague wrote in a Monday social media post.